Minor in English

 About

-The Minor in English at Fort Hays State University provides a comprehensive foundation in literary study, language study, and professional and creative writing.
-Requiring 21 credit hours of English courses (excluding ENG 101 and ENG 102), this program allows students to tailor their focus to their interests.
+The Minor in English at Fort Hays State University offers a strong foundation in literary analysis, language studies, and both professional and creative writing.
+Requiring 21 credit hours of English coursework (excluding ENG 101 and ENG 102), the program allows students to customize their studies based on individual interests and goals.

 Why pursue a Minor in English at Fort Hays State University?